Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **`config.params.grid`** (struct): Defines the parameters to be **swept over**.
 Each field is a parameter name, and its value is an array of values to test.
 The framework computes the Cartesian product of these arrays to generate the set of unique jobs.
 * **`config.params.filter`** (function handle, optional): A handle to a function with the signature `f(p, G)` that filters parameter runs. `p` is the struct for a single run, and `G` is a struct containing global grid metadata (e.g., `G.max.rank`).
 The function must return `true` to keep the run.

+#### A Note on the Filtering Approach

+The framework intentionally uses a single, global filter that is applied **upfront**.
+This design is the most computationally efficient approach.
+By establishing the definitive set of valid final runs *before* any execution begins, it guarantees that the stage-wise orchestrator only ever computes tasks that are known to contribute to a pre-approved result.
+This prevents the wasted computation that would occur if filters were applied midway through the pipeline after upstream work had already been completed.

 ### Stage Definition

 The `config.stages` struct defines the computational graph.
 Each **field** in the `config.stages` struct defines a single computational stage, where the **field name itself serves as the unique identifier** for the stage.
 The value of each field is a struct containing the stage's specific configuration: